dheerajkrgoyal/learning/notes/java/CoreJava.md

     * Replaced the PermGen space.
 Stores class metadata (class structures, method bytecode, static variables, etc.).
 This space is allocated from native memory (off-heap).

+#### Analogy

+When your Java program runs, it constantly creates new "boxes" (objects) and puts "stuff" inside them.
+Over time, some of these "boxes" are no longer needed (your program has finished using them).
+If you don't throw them out, your storage facility gets full, and you can't put new "boxes" in.
+This is a memory leak, and your program crashes with an "Out of Memory" error.

+This is where the Garbage Collector (GC) comes in.
+It's like a cleanup crew for your storage facility.

+#### Traditional GC (Analogy)

+Imagine a traditional cleanup crew:

+1. Stop everything!
+(This is called "Stop-the-World" or STW).
+Everyone has to freeze.
+2. Find all the useful boxes: The crew goes through all the boxes and marks the ones that are still being used.
+3. Throw out the useless boxes: All unmarked boxes are thrown away.
+4. Reorganize (sometimes): Sometimes, they also move the remaining useful boxes closer together to fill gaps.
+5. Resume work!
+Everyone can go back to their tasks.

+The problem with this is that if your storage facility is HUGE, step 2 and 3 can take a very long time, and everyone has to wait!
+This causes your program to "freeze" for noticeable periods.

+#### G1 GC: The Smart, Flexible Cleanup Crew

+G1 (Garbage-First) is like a much smarter cleanup crew.
+Instead of one giant storage facility, they divide it into many small, equal-sized rooms (these are called regions).

+Imagine your entire computer memory as a big grid of small squares, like a chessboard.
+Each square is a "region."

+Here's how G1's smart crew works:

+1. Flexible Rooms

+    * New Boxes go here (Eden Regions): When your program creates a new box, it usually goes into an "Eden" room.
+    * Survivors (Survivor Regions): If a box survives a quick cleanup, it moves to a "Survivor" room.
+    * Old, Long-Term Boxes (Old Regions): Boxes that have been around for a long time and survived many cleanups move to "Old" rooms.
+    * Huge Boxes (Humongous Regions): If a box is really, really big, it gets its own special set of rooms (humongous regions).

+2. The "Garbage-First" Idea

+The name "Garbage-First" means the cleanup crew looks for the rooms that have the most garbage (useless boxes) and cleans those first.
+Why?
+Because you get the most space back for the least amount of effort.

+3. Two Main Types of Cleanup (GC Cycles)

+G1 has two main ways it cleans:

+* Quick Cleanups (Young GC / Minor GC)

+    1. What it does: These happen frequently.
+G1 quickly checks the "Eden" and "Survivor" rooms.
+    2. How: It still has to "Stop-the-World" (everyone freezes) for a very short time.
+But because it's only cleaning a small set of "young" rooms, the pause is usually very quick.
+    3. Goal: Get rid of lots of short-lived boxes quickly.
+    4. The "Copying" Trick: Instead of throwing out boxes in place, G1 copies the useful boxes from the dirty rooms into fresh, empty rooms.
+This also helps to nicely pack the useful boxes together, avoiding empty spaces (fragmentation).

+* Big Cleanups (Mixed GC / Space-Reclamation Phase)

+    1. Initial Mark (Very Short Freeze):

+        * The cleanup crew quickly looks at some key starting points to see which boxes are currently in use.
+This is often done during a quick Young GC.
+        * Analogy: Like quickly glancing at your desk to see what you're actively working on right now.

+    2. Concurrent Mark (Working While You Work!):

+        * This is key!
+While your program is still running and doing its work, the cleanup crew goes through most of the rooms (especially the "Old" rooms) to find all the useful boxes.
+        * Analogy: The cleanup crew is quietly wandering around your storage facility, looking at boxes and marking them, while you continue to put new boxes in and take old ones out.
+They have special notes (called "write barriers") to keep track of changes you make.

+    3. Remark (Short Freeze):

+        * After their concurrent search, they need a final, brief "Stop-the-World" pause.
+        * Analogy: They quickly double-check their notes and make sure they didn't miss any boxes that became useful, or mark any that became useless, right at the very end of their concurrent sweep.

+    4. Cleanup & Copying (Mixed GC - Short Freeze):

+        * Now, G1 knows which "Old" rooms have a lot of garbage.
+It picks a few of these "Old" rooms (the ones with the most garbage, hence "Garbage-First") and some "Young" rooms.
+        * It then does a "Stop-the-World" pause.
+        * Just like the Young GC, it copies the useful boxes from these selected dirty rooms into new, clean, empty rooms.
+This again helps to compact the memory.
+        * Analogy: They focus on cleaning just a few of the messiest rooms completely, rather than trying to clean all the old rooms at once.

+    The beauty of G1 is that it breaks down the "big cleanup" into smaller, manageable pieces, and does most of the work while your program is running.
+This makes the "Stop-the-World" pauses much shorter and more predictable.